-Staff will follow these protocols when delivering virtual live lessons, especially where webcams and online chat software are involved:
+Staff and pupils will follow the protocols listed below during virtual live lessons:

-- No 1:1 conference calls or chats will be used, either adult to pupil or pupil to pupil, and that groups of pupils only will be organised by the teacher / adult leading the Live learning session. - Staff and children must wear suitable clothing (no PJ's or offensive slogan T-shirts), as should anyone else in the household when Webcams are switched on.
-It will be the adult's responsibility to immediately switch off any webcams or remove from the group a pupils account, if they felt a pupil or family members clothing was inappropriate. - Any computers used should be in appropriate areas, for example, not in bedrooms; and where possible be against a neutral background (to avoid the endorsement of use of consumer products).
-It will be the adult's responsibility to immediately switch off any webcams or remove from the group a pupils account, if they felt the room being seen was inappropriate.
-The blurring of backgrounds tool will where possible always be used. - All live classes are recorded and backed up elsewhere, so that if any issues were to arise, the video can be reviewed.
-Any safeguarding concerns seen or heard will be recorded on CPOMS and reported to a DSL immediately. - Live classes should be kept to a reasonable length of time, or the streaming may prevent the family 'getting on' with their day.
-The time of day live classes are timetabled will always fall within normal school hours.

-- Language must be professional and appropriate, including any family members/adults in the background of my household.
-Inappropriate language used by pupils or heard by members of their family will be challenged and accounts will be muted if necessary, by the adult. - Webcams and chat platforms are for work purposes only and subject to the code of conduct standards set out in the Trust's staff behaviour policy.
+- All digital devices must be used in appropriate areas of the house, ideally not in a bedroom. - The 'blurring of backgrounds' tool must be used.
+(This function may not be available on home device therefore pupil's ned to sit against a neutral background.
+Parents/carers can contact icthelpdesk@discoveryschoolstrust.org.uk for advice about this function if it is not available.) - Staff and children must wear suitable clothing (no PJ's or offensive slogan T-shirts), as should anyone else in the household when Webcams are switched on.
+It will be the parent/carers responsibility to immediately switch off any webcam (pupils will be asked to leave the online lesson if it is felt that a pupil or family members clothing is inappropriate).
+Once they have changed into appropriate clothing, they will be permitted to re-join the session. - All live classes are recorded, so that if any issues were to arise, the video can be reviewed.
+If 1:1 pupil calls or chats are being used by adults in school, these will be agreed with parents prior to the call taking place and will also be recorded.
+Any safeguarding concerns seen or heard will be recorded on CPOMS and reported to a DSL immediately.
+The recorded lessons will be stored for one year within OneDrive and then deleted by the class teacher. - Live classes should be kept to a reasonable length of time, the ideal time for a session are between 20 to 30 mins.
+The live lessons will always fall within normal school hours. - Language must be professional and appropriate, including any family members/adults in the background of my household.
+Inappropriate language used by pupils or heard by members of their family will be reported and the Microsoft Teams accounts will be muted. - Pupils are not permitted to eat during online lessons.
+The learning platform is a representation of a real classroom, teachers do not permit eating during lessons when they are physically in school so please do not allow your child to eat during live lessons.
+Having a drink whilst learning and participating is fine. - Webcams and chat platforms are for work purposes only and subject to the code of conduct standards set out in the Trust's staff behaviour policy.
 A breach of these standards may result in disciplinary action.

-11. Supporting children not in school
+13. Supporting children not in school

 The school is committed to ensuring the safety and wellbeing of all its children.
 Where the DSL has identified a child to be on the edge of social care support, or who would normally receive pastoral-type support in school, they should ensure that a robust communication plan is in place for that child or young person.

-Details of this plan must be recorded on CPOMS, as should a record of contact have made.
+Details of this plan must be recorded on the vulnerable pupil register.
+Records on contact, both successful and failed as well as any follow-up actions will be reported on CPOMs.